eheikes/tts/README.md

 # Text-To-Speech CLI

-Command-line tool to convert a text file of any size to speech using the AWS Polly API.
+Command-line tool to convert a text file of any size to speech using [AWS Polly](https://aws.amazon.com/polly/) or [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech/).

 ![Animation of the tool in action](docs/tts-cli.gif)